cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

   Competencies][NCC]?
   - Where are you strong?
   - Where would you like to improve?
 - What can you (and we, as a course community) do to help each of you get there?
   - What's your path?
   - What can you practice?
+- Do a job search for electronic resource management.
+How do the job ads align with the how the position is described in the readings?

 ## Readings / References